tjthejuggler/tail/wallpaper_slideshow/README.md

 - Pausing and resuming the slideshow
 - Reloading the image list without restarting
 - Detailed logging for troubleshooting
+- Taking notes on wallpapers via the system tray application

 It's particularly useful for users who want to use images from removable drives or network locations, as it provides better control over the slideshow process.

 ## Key Features

 - **Configurable Intervals**: Set your own timing for wallpaper changes
-- **Multiple Control Methods**: Use signals, a control script, or desktop shortcuts
+- **Multiple Control Methods**: Use signals, a control script, desktop shortcuts, or the system tray icon
 - **Format Support**: Works with JPG, PNG, BMP, GIF, WebP images
 - **Shuffle Mode**: Option to display images in random order
 - **Detailed Logging**: Track what's happening with the slideshow
 - **Easy Installation**: Simple setup with an installation script
 - **Desktop Integration**: Includes desktop entry for application menus and autostart
 - **Direct Wallpaper Setting**: Set a specific wallpaper image without using the slideshow
+- **System Tray Integration**: Control the slideshow from the system tray and take notes on wallpapers
+- **Wallpaper Notes**: Associate notes with wallpapers for easy reference
+- **Wallpaper History**: View and restore previously shown wallpapers

 ## Getting Started